 IEP team, as defined by the SpEd Rules means a group of individuals that is responsible for developing, reviewing, or revising an IEP for a student with a disability.
-The required team members are the parent of the student or student who is an adult, and LEA representative, not less than one general education teacher of the student (if the student is, or may be, participating in the general education environment), not less than one special education teacher of the student, and a person who can interpret the instructional implications of evaluation results, who may be a member of the team listed above.
+The required team members are the parent of the student or student who is an adult, and LEA representative, not less than one general education teacher of the student (if the student is, or may be, participating in the general education environment), not less than one special education teacher of the student or, where appropriate, not less than one special education provider of the student, and a person who can interpret the instructional implications of evaluation results, who may be a member of the team listed above.
 For students of postsecondary transition age, the student must be invited to attend (34 CFR § 300.321) (see Chapter 8).